 In a separate bowl, add 8 ounces of chocolate chips and butter.

 Melt in 20-second increments in the microwave.
 (It shouldn’t take more than a minute).
 Mix after every 20 seconds.

 Add the chocolate to the egg mixture and mix well.

-Next, add the flour mixture to the chocolate and egg mixture and mix well.
+Next, combine flour mixture with the chocolate and egg mixture and mix well.

-Finally, add 12 oz. of chocolate chips and stir in with a spatula.
+Finally, add 12 ounces of chocolate chips and stir in with a spatula.

-Once you’ve stirred the chips into the dough, take a spoon and scoop a pile onto the cookie sheet.
+Once you’ve stirred the chips into the dough, take a spoon and scoop a pile onto the baking sheet.

-Leave them there to cool for about 5 minutes and then put them on the cooling rack.
+Leave them there to cool for about five minutes, and then put them on the cooling rack.